Quest Magazine - Home

 Finding a job

-Due to the ongoing, extended rollout of the UK Smart Metering Programme, prospects for trained staff are good.
-The main effort to install smart meters in homes and small businesses is already well under way.
-To get involved, you need to apply direct to energy suppliers or installation contractors for a trainee position.
-You may also be able to get in through an apprenticeship scheme (see box).
-You could find work with an energy company, construction firm, specialist installation firm or housing association.
+Due to the ongoing, extended rollout of the UK Smart Metering Programme, prospects for trained staff remain strong.
+The effort to install smart meters in homes and small businesses is well underway, and there is a continuous demand for skilled installers.
+To get involved, you should apply directly to energy suppliers or installation contractors for trainee positions.
+Additionally, many opportunities are available through apprenticeship schemes that offer hands-on training and formal qualifications.

-With experience, you could become a team leader or estimator, or set up your own installation business.
-With further training, you could become an energy efficiency consultant, or move into gas or electrical engineering with an energy company.
+Employment opportunities exist with a variety of organizations, including energy companies, construction firms, specialist installation companies, and housing associations.
+With experience, you could advance to roles such as team leader or estimator, or even set up your own installation business.
+Further training can open pathways to becoming an energy efficiency consultant or moving into specialized roles in gas or electrical engineering within an energy company.

 What could you earn?